RosbettyGomez/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-'.forEach' is a function that is bound to the array method and doesn't actually return anything, while '.map' returns a new array of elements.
+'.forEach' doesn't actually return anything, while '.map' returns a new array of elements.

 2. What is the difference between a function and a method?